RetroPie/pifba/readme.txt

 *CHANGE LOG*

+_August 11, 2013:_
+  * Fixed keyboard not working when no joysticks attached

 _August 7, 2013:_
   * Fixed sound in some games, e.g. pang3, forgottn
   * All sound now rendered in stereo (mono uses both channels)